 You may also want to take a look at the prices at www.flyforgood.com or call 1-877-359-4466 to speak to a person.
 They get humanitarian rates from airlines and GEEO is registered with Fly for Good as a non-profit.
 If you purchase a humanitarian rate flight, you will need a supporting document from GEEO.
 Please request this from us after you purchase the tickets.
 Note that humanitarian rates are not available for all flights to GEEO destinations, and are sometimes higher than tickets found on on kayak, travelocity, orbitz, etc. Often the layovers are long and sometimes impossible to navigate.
 Look very carefully at the offer before purchasing your ticket.

 When should I purchase my flights?

-This program has reached the minimum amount of participants necessary and is guaranteed to run.
+Both Group 1 (July 18th) and Group 2 are confirmed to run.
 Feel free to purchase your flights whenever you like.

 Where can I purchase travel insurance?

 One of the least expensive options is the "International Volunteer Card."
-They have a $35 card (The individual plus option) that includes the amount of travel medical, evacuation and repatriation insurance you need for our trip, plus other trip insurance benefits.
+They have a $42 card (Plus Plan) that includes the amount of travel medical, evacuation and repatriation insurance you need for our trip, plus other trip insurance benefits.
 DO NOT get the Basic Plan that they offer as it does not have enough coverage for our programs.

 To sign up for the card you can follow this link: